Skip to contents

 [Stable]

-Summarize cumulative counts of a numeric vector that is less than, less or equal to, greater than, or greater or equal to user-specific thresholds.
+The analyze function count_cumulative() creates a layout element to calculate cumulative counts of values in a numeric variable that are less than, less or equal to, greater than, or greater or equal to user-specified threshold values.

 Usage